-Most people with ADHD will have displayed signs and symptoms of the disorder from a young age, usually before 12 years old.
+To answer your question regarding ADHD: Most people with ADHD (attention deficit hyperactivity disorder) will have displayed signs and symptoms of the disorder from a young age, usually before 12 years old.
 In this case your ADHD will usually have been noticeable and picked up by teachers or parents at a younger age.
 However, many cases can be missed and only picked up later.
 In this case I recommend referral to a general practitioner who can more reliably assess the situation.
 A referral to a psychiatrist can always be made, if necessary.
 This is also bearing in mind that there can be multiple reasons why you might find difficulties concentrating.
 Therefore, it is better to proceed slowly and start with a GP consultation before jumping into any treatment of ADHD which can involve powerful medications that can have serious side effects.

-A screening test for ADHD like the Conner’s test filled in by both the child’s teacher and parents.Treatment plan:
+Investigations to be done are a screening test for ADHD (attention deficit hyperactivity disorder) like the Conner’s test filled in by both the child’s teacher and parents.

-To be seen for a thorough examination by a family practitioner.
-If there is evidence of potential ADHD, then referral to a psychiatrist or child and a dole scent psychiatrist would be the next step.Regarding follow up:
+For treatment, I suggest the patient be seen for a thorough examination by a family practitioner.
+If there is evidence of potential ADHD, then referral to a psychiatrist or child and a dole scent psychiatrist would be the next step.